-Does a new broom clean better than a old one?
+Does a new broom clean better than an old one?
 Probably.
 Not always though.
-What we could guarantee, is that you will be sweeping with more enthusiasm while using a new broom.
+What we can guarantee is that you will be sweeping with more enthusiasm while using a new broom.

-That said, we are all for getting new cleaning supplies, when embarking onto this period of Pesach cleaning.
+That said, we are all for getting new cleaning supplies when embarking on this period of Pesach cleaning.
 The work is waiting, so we might as well get the best tools out there to get the job done.

 Some of us might look at the supermarket as the place to buy only food items.
 And drinks.
 And disposables.
 And flowers…whatever, you get our drift.
 But, you skip the cleaning supplies aisle.
 You think to yourself, “I will get a better price at Target,” or “That aisle is only for emergencies, like when we run out of Palmolive.”

 That aisle has items that Target doesn’t necessarily carry.

 There are cleaning supplies that are made by us and for us.
 Like the Superio line of cleaning products that has gotten us all sponja sticks without shlepping them from Eretz Yisroel.
 (Side note: now there is really nothing left to bring back from EY.)